Introduction

 Use Digital Twins for Both Streaming Analytics and Simulation

-The ScaleOut Digital Twins service hosts digital twin applications developed using the ScaleOut Digital Twin Builder™ software toolkit or the ScaleOut Model Development Tool™.
-For real-time analytics, the service connects to data sources using popular event hubs, such as Microsoft Azure IoT Hub, Amazon AWS IoT Core, and Azure Kafka, and it also allows connections via an integrated REST messaging service.
-It also provides seamless integration with Microsoft’s Azure Digital Twins, adding the ability to process incoming telemetry much faster and at greater scale than otherwise possible.
-Built using ScaleOut’s patented, in-memory computing technology, the streaming service’s execution platform transparently and cost-effectively scales to track millions of data sources.
+ScaleOut Digital Twins hosts digital twin applications developed using the ScaleOut Digital Twin Builder™ software toolkit or the ScaleOut Model Development Tool™.
+For real-time analytics, the service connects to data sources using popular event hubs, such as Microsoft Azure IoT Hub, Amazon AWS SQS, and Azure Kafka, and it also allows connections via an integrated REST messaging service.

-Examples of Using Digital Twins for Simulation
+Examples of Using a Digital Twin for Simulation

 Roadmap for this User Guide

 The next topic provides an overview of ScaleOut’s digital twin model and explains its advantages for use in building applications for real-time analytics and simulation.
 This topic also describes advanced features, including machine learning for analyzing incoming messages and optional integration with the Azure Digital Twins service.
 The following topic describes the ScaleOut Digital Twin Builder software toolkit, which provides APIs and libraries for building real-time digital twins in C# and Java, and the topic ScaleOut Model Development Tool explains how to build real-time digital twins using an intuitive rules engine or with no-code machine learning using Microsoft’s ML.NET library.
 The Connectors topic explains how to connect data sources, such as IoT devices, to the ScaleOut Digital Twins service using multiple popular event hubs, such as Azure IoT Hub, or REST.
 It also explains how to optionally connect to the Azure Digital Twins service to integrate with that service.
 The UI Overview topic gives a tour of the service’s user interface, which lets users deploy digital twin models, deploy connectors for real-time analytics or start simulations, build widgets to graphically display real-time, aggregate statistics, examine digital twin instances, and manage the deployment.
-The last topic provides an overview of APIs that can be used to deploy digital twin models and connectors on-premises using ScaleOut StreamServer® without the UI.

 Note